Costs of Home Ownership

 Property taxes also be part of the monthly payment as well.
 Though you may need to pay this, and the insurance, directly to the organizations concerned if you don’t have an escrow account.

-While the mortgage payment is one of the most obvious and largest ongoing costs involved in buying a home, it is far from the only one.
+While the mortgage payment is one of the most obvious and largest ongoing costs of home ownership involved when buying a home, it is far from the only one.
 You have to be aware of the expenses that you will be responsible for so that you have the budget to cope with all the costs.

-In California, property taxes are due in two installments.
+In California, property taxes are due in two installments are other costs of home ownership.
 December and April.
 This is another expense that must be budgeted for.
 Property taxes may also be impounded or included with your monthly mortgage payment.
 Property taxes are another thing to discuss with your lender to ensure you can afford either the two times per year outlay of expense or pay it monthly with the mortgage.

 Other Recurring Expenses to Consider with Owning a Home